nightblue-io/landing-page/content/en/_index.md

 {{< brick_intro >}}

-## Vortex: Your AI-powered onboarding platform
+## [Vortex](/about/): AI-powered onboarding that adapts to every new hire.

-Hugobricks is a free website theme for Hugo.
-It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
-How about this 'intro brick' with a clear call-to-action?
-Stack it on top of some image bricks and a pricing table and build a complete website in seconds!
+Transform your employee onboarding from a time-consuming chore into an intelligent, personalized experience.
+[Vortex](/about/), our AI-powered platform ensures every new team member feels supported, prepared, and productive from Day One.

-{{< button "Get started for free" "/get-started/" >}}
+{{< button "I'm interested!" "/get-started/" >}}

 {{< /brick_intro >}}